PhoebusSi/MMBS/README.md

 * spacy
 * h5py

-## More code will be released soon.
+## The code of LXMERT-MMBS will be released soon.

 ## Reference
 If you found this code is useful, please cite the following paper: